 In November 2018 the Swiss manufacturer Phonak released a brand new product – Phonak Audeo M – based on Marvel technology.
-Phonak have since released additional variations of Marvel technology after the launch date.
+Phonak have since released additional variations of Marvel technology after the launch date, namely Phonak Bolero M and as of March 2020 Phonak Naida M and Phonak Virto Black.

-The second major feature promised ‘down the line in late 2019’ was Roger Direct – direct audio streaming from a Phonak Roger transmitter straight into Marvel hearing aids.
-This idea negated the need for any external Roger neckloop, streaming device or ear level receiver.
+A major feature of Phonak Marvel hearing aids was made available via a firmware upgrade in November 2019 – Roger Direct.
+Direct audio streaming from a Phonak Roger transmitter straight into Phonak Marvel hearing aids.
+No external Roger Mylink neckloop, streaming device or ear level Roger X receiver.

-Until Roger Direct all these other methods add a little extra bulk and affect cosmetics to one degree or another.
+Until Roger Direct all these other methods add a little extra bulk and affected cosmetics to one degree or another.
 A couple of added benefits of Roger Direct to Phonak Marvel are an increased transmitting range from transmitter to hearing aid, over double at 50m in ideal conditions!
 Also improved battery consumption has been achieved.
-The Roger Direct feature is now available with Phonak Marvel hearing aids!

 So how does Phonak Marvel and Roger Direct work together?